campusbeats/campusbeats.github.io/index.md

 Source code for Milestone 2 is in development.

-#### Milestone 2 currently consists of 14 issues, which are being managed using the CampusBeats GitHub Project M2:
+#### Milestone 2 currently consists of 16 issues, which are being managed using the CampusBeats GitHub Project M2:

 More issues will be added as they become apparent during the development process.
 ![](images/M2milestone.PNG)

+## Future features and design to implement
+These are the list of features/design apsects we hope to implement sometime in the future:

 # Contact us:
 Developers of CampusBeats: Blaine Wataru, Innika Pang, and Lancen Daclison.